 Invite your family and friends to attend.
 Commencement will take place in the stadium rain or shine, but if severe or dangerous weather occurs then the ceremony will be moved indoors.
 If the ceremony is moved indoors, only two guests per student are admitted into the field house.
 Each student receives two tickets for this purpose when they pick up their cap and gown.
 Determine who from your family or guests will use the two tickets prior to Commencement day.
 This will ensure that your guests are prepared to find an alternative viewing location on campus or watch a live stream at the comfort of their home.
 Learn more in the Severe Weather Plan.

 ☑ Consider your outfit for graduation (and what is not appropriate).

 Read Commencement Etiquette.

 ☑ Learn what items are prohibited.

 Watch for more communication from the Financial Aid Office regarding loans you borrowed.
 Visit this Financial Aid webpage for more information.

 Salt® provides free lifelong access to their library of online financial planning resources, including an integrated search engine for jobs, tools to help track your debt and tips to develop smart financial habits.
 Sign up and access your Salt account here.

 Week of Commencement

-Join your classmates on Friday, May 19 at 4:00 p.m. to participate in the first-ever March Out the Arches with a reception on the plaza to follow.
+Join your classmates on Friday, May 19 at 4:00 p.m. to participate in the first-ever March Through the Arches with a reception to follow.
 View Event Details.

 ☑ Attend Commencement Mass